FelixOnline/v2/content/articles/2013-1-18-faitheism-the-importance-of-dialogue.md

 subtitle: >
   Rory Fenton gets influenced by the only book to ever make him cry
 date: "2013-01-18 00:31:08 +0000"

 # Attributes from Felix Online V1
 id: "3135"
 old_path: /comment/3135/faitheism-the-importance-of-dialogue
 aliases:
  - /comment/3135/faitheism-the-importance-of-dialogue
+imported: true
+comments:
+ - I like to call myself a Christian Atheist in the sense of admiring Christs teachings rather than the practices and wealth of The Church etc

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true